Let yourself be seduced by chocolate on Valentine’s Day

 The dark stuff also contains such minerals as magnesium, iron, potassium, copper and zinc, which are all key to health.
 Magnesium alone is needed in 32 processes in the body yet many people are not getting enough.

-When actress and business owner Rita Smyth decided to get fit last year, she overhauled her diet but didn’t want to give up chocolate.
+When actress and business owner Rita Smyth decided to get fit, she overhauled her diet but didn’t want to give up chocolate.
 “I used to have something every day: Aero, purple snacks or a Crunchie.
 I couldn’t open a bar without finishing it,” says the owner of Roleplayers for Training.
 So she slowly switched to dark chocolate.
-Smyth reached her fitness goals in six months and has managed to maintain it.
+Smyth reached her fitness goals in six months.
 “I still have chocolate every evening with a small glass of wine,” she says.
 “And if I get a craving for milk chocolate, I find it’s just too sickly sweet.”

-A 2015 study published in Journal of the International Society of Sports Nutrition indicates that chocolate improves oxygen availability and may help performance in short-duration moderate intensity exercise, which may explain why US snowboarder Kelly Clark names chocolate milk as her go-to post-workout fuel.
+A study published in Journal of the International Society of Sports Nutrition a few years ago indicated that chocolate improves oxygen availability and may help performance in short-duration moderate intensity exercise, which may explain why US snowboarder Kelly Clark named chocolate milk as her go-to post-workout fuel.
 Chocolate is also associated with better performance on cognitive tests in older people and may help to reduce dementia risk, according to a study published in Journal of Nutrition.

 Verburgh, who conducts research into ageing at Brussels University, advises that 10g of dark chocolate a day is enough to reduce your risk of heart attack.
 “You don’t need to eat a lot of dark chocolate to benefit from its healthy effects,” he writes.
 Unfortunately, those big bars of Lindt, Butlers or Green & Black’s have about 100g so it’s not a licence to get carried away.

 Most chocolate that is sold as “dark” has about 60 per cent cocoa.
-Bournville has 36 per cent.
-So starting with that can be an easy way in if you are more used to milk chocolate.
-There are other benefits to dark chocolate.
-It has less sugar.
-A 100g bar of 85 per cent chocolate from Tesco has 15g of sugar, whereas 100g of Cadbury’s Dairy Milk has 56g of sugar.
+Bournville has less, so starting with that can be an easy way in if you are more used to milk chocolate.
+There are other benefits to dark chocolate, such as having less sugar.

 While it’s not exactly a health food, the magic is that good chocolate has a lot to give.